polterguy/polterguy.github.io/index.md

 ---
-title: Getting started with Aista Magic Cloud
+title: Documentation for Aista Magic Cloud and Hyperlambda
 description: Where the Machine Creates your Code, using Artificial Intelligence, Machine Learning, meta programming, and software development automation
 og_image: https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/backend-crud.jpg
 ---

-# Aista Magic Cloud
+# What is Aista Magic Cloud

 Aista Magic Cloud, or Magic for short, is a software development platform that creates most of your code _"automagically"_, by leveraging meta programming, declarative programming, artificial intelligence, and software development